 As a card that indicates a future situation, the Knight of Cups in reverse warns you not to chase after fantasies.
 You have to be grounded, or your feelings might overwhelm you and do a lot of damage to your self-esteem.
 You may stay alone for quite a while, and feel your energies and passion depleted.

 It is possible that what you thought was your life’s work, your most intense desire, will prove to be an illusion with no chance of manifesting.
 A lover might disappear overnight, a dream might fall through, and all your efforts will be to no avail.

 See this as a chance to find a new path and learn from your mistakes.
 You may feel like avoiding your problems, but will that do you any good?
 When one door closes, another one opens, and that’s when our courage is put to the test.

 The Knight of Cups Tarot Card as a Person

 As a real person in your life, the Knight of Cups is a charming and enthusiastic youth.

-The Knight of Cups represents an exceptionally romantic and sensitive person, someone who is attractive to both genders and goes after what their heart desires with intense passion.
+The Knight of Cups represents an exceptionally romantic and sensitive person, someone who is attracted to both genders and goes after what their heart desires with intense passion.
 They’re a selfless idealist who regards love and compassion as the greatest virtues.